Do you owe money to Jacobs?

 If you have debts of over £5000, you may be able to write off your debt with an IVA

-Have Jacobs visited your home or sent you a letter?
-Jacobs are a bailiff company who are authorised by Swansea Civil Justice Centre to collect debts owed to their clients.
+Have Jacobs’ enforcement agents visited your home or sent you a letter?
+Jacobs are a bailiff and debt collection company that Swansea Civil Justice Centre authorises to collect debts owed to their clients.

 - Bailiffs can not push past you to enter your property.